 01380 848181; www.balstonagius.co.uk

-Influential designer Christopher Bradley-Hole describes his approach as ‘contemporary, with roots in strong classic principles’.
-His current projects include large country gardens on estates in Oxfordshire, Suffolk and Surrey, and phase two of the gardens at RHS Wisley, Surrey, involving the new landscape in front of the Arts-and-Crafts laboratory.
-Bradley-Hole Schoenaich Land-scape is the firm responsible for the execution of his designs.
+An influential designer, who works in the UK and internationally, Christopher Bradley-Hole describes his approach as ‘contemporary, with roots in strong classic principles’.
+His current projects include large country gardens on estates in Oxfordshire, Suffolk and Surrey, as well as phase two of the gardens at RHS Wisley in Surrey, which involves the new landscape in front of the Arts-and-Crafts laboratory.
+Bradley-Hole Schoenaich Landscape is the firm responsible for the execution of his designs.

 020–8939 1749; www.bhsla.co.uk

 Known for his naturalistic planting using perennial plants and grasses and incorporating native trees, Dan Pearson is a leading landscape designer, horticulturalist, writer and advocate of respect for the environment.
 He is garden adviser to the National Trust at Sissinghurst Castle, Kent, and his book on his designs for the 600-acre Tokachi Millennium Forest in Japan was published last year.

 Harris Bugg Studio